Table of Contents

 The St. Augustine Church that was found in 1841 by free people of color can also be found in Tremé, resulting in it being the home of one of the oldest African-American Catholic parishes in the nation.
 This church was designed by J.N.B de Pouilly, who had to opportunity to assist with the rebuilding and expansion of the famous St. Louis Cathedral located in the well-known French Quarter.
 It features The Tomb of the Unknown Slave, a monument for the many nameless or forgotten salves that passed away before emancipation.

 The interior design featured inside St. Augustine can be considered one of its most historical notable features.
-The pew date back to the mid-nineteenth century, and the main altar is centuries old and made of pink Italian marble.
+The pew date back to the mid-nineteenth century, and the main altar is centuries-old and made of pink Italian marble.
 Above the alter, a skylight in the shape of the “eye of God” Egyptian symbol can be found.
 The ten stained glass windows seen within the church were imported from France and feature five male saints and five female saints respectively.
 While the church does feature electronic bells, St. Augustine also houses three bells that were cast in 1883 and purchased in 1894.

 New Orleans African American Museum

 While exploring Tremé, visitors can stop by The New Orleans African American Museum of Art, History, and Culture (NOAAM).
 This museum was founded in 1996 and dedicated to protecting, preserving, and promoting of African-Americans in New Orleans through education, art, and communities.
 Visitors can observe traditional African collections, including beadwork, costumes, masks, and textiles.
-While the museum does feature permanent exhibits, other exhibits are subject to charge regularly.
+While the museum does feature permanent exhibits, other exhibits are subject to change regularly.

-Guests have to option to visit five restored buildings.
+Guests have the option to visit five restored buildings.
 One of these buildings includes the Meilleur-Goldthwaite House, a perfect example of popular Creole architecture.
 While the museum’s main operation is located in the administrative building, NOAAM hopes to eventually reopen the whole historic campus.
 Since its reopening in 2019, NOAAM has seen over 4,000 guests and hosted 45 events.

 Take a Trip to Tremé

 Guests can travel down New Orleans’ most well-known neighborhoods, including Tremé and the Garden District, while seeing famous attractions like Café Du Monde, the St. Louis Cathedral and Cemetery No. 1, and the World War II Museum.
 Those hoping to learn more about the history of New Orleans can view the famous St. Charles Avenue Street Cars, beautiful Antebellum Mansions, and the mighty Mississippi River.
 Routes include stops that allow guests to have a closer look at certain locations.

-To ensure guests safety during these trying times, tour sizes are limited and tour times are reduced to allow for proper disinfection between tours.
-High touch surfaces, such as seats and railings, are sanitized multiple times per day.
+To ensure guests’ safety during these trying times, tour sizes are limited and tour times are reduced to allow for proper disinfection between tours.
+High-touch surfaces, such as seats and railings, are sanitized multiple times per day.
 Hand sanitizer is provided on location, and masks are worn by each staff member and are available for guests who wish to wear one.